• Skip to primary navigation

 • How Long Do Lemons Last

-These lemon poppy seed muffins are soft, fluffy, and delicious!
-They are the perfect balance between tart and sweet.
-These muffins are quick and easy to make.
-Great for breakfast, brunch, an afternoon snack, or dessert!
+These lemon poppy seed muffins are soft, fluffy, and perfectly balanced between tart and sweet.
+Quick and easy to make, they're ideal for breakfast, brunch, or an afternoon snack.

 Ingredients